 The game is played from a top-down perspective, and the player controls either Chris Redfield or Jill Valentine.
 The goal of the game is to find your way out of the mansion, while fighting off zombies and other creatures.
 The game is divided into several stages, each with a different objective.
 For example, in one stage you must find a key to unlock a door.
 In another stage you must find an item that will help you solve a puzzle.

 The controls are simple enough for anyone to pick up and play.
 You move your character around by using the directional pad on the Game Boy Color system, and you can shoot by pressing A or B on the system’s controller.
-There are also two other buttons that can be used for special actions: X allows you to use an item in your inventory, while Y allows you to run away from enemies (which is not always possible).

 The graphics are pretty good for what they are; they’re not going to win any awards but they do their job well enough.
 The sprites look like what they’re supposed to be: zombies look like zombies, dogs look like dogs, etc… The backgrounds are all still images which makes it hard to tell where some things actually are in relation to others (such as doors).
 This can make it difficult at times when trying to figure out how far away something is from where you currently stand.